gojiplus/abbyyR/README.md

 ### Contributor Code of Conduct

-To contribute to the project, you must abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+The project welcomes contributions from everyone!
+In fact, it depends on it.
+To maintain this welcoming atmosphere, and to collaborate in a fun and productive way, we expect contributors to the project to abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).